-The Model Year 2023 TBM 960's Garmin G3000® integrated flight deck is further enhanced with updated software.
+In the TBM 960's Model Year 2023 configuration, its Garmin G3000® integrated flight deck is further enhanced with updated software.
 Additionally, Daher's continued focus on ergonomics for operational safety and situational awareness includes a control yoke activation button for the Garmin Electronic Checklists, and a repositioning of the altimeter setting button.